 Photo courtesy of NYRR and Gameface.

-Perhaps the introduction was a bit dramatic; I didn’t become someone new at the race.
-But I did not spend the past few months training hard to settle for anything less than the best I could do.
+I did not spend the past few months training hard to settle for anything less than the best I could do.
 The training since then have significantly changed.
-While training I now think, “I ran 4:56 for the mile, I can push harder.”
+While training I now think, “I ran 4:56 for the mile, I can push harder”.
 And so far that’s exactly what I’ve done.
 I’m still the same person but with a different mentality about myself; and so a different person.

 Spending this race with my family and team meant a lot.
 We cheered each other on and we stayed for the whole event to watch the professionals.
 My father ran a fast mile in 5:34 and is doing so well in his age group.
 Bryan impressed himself with a 6:01 mile.
 He was really ecstatic about his time, but like I told him, I knew he was capable of running that fast.
 This race proved what believing in yourself can lead to.